comwrap/ai_adobe-commerce-hubspot-app-builder/INSTALL.md

 > By upgrading the Adobe I/O Events for Adobe Commerce module to version 1.6.0 or greater, you will benefit from some additional automated steps during onboarding.

-## Starter Kit first deploy & onboarding
+## Commerce to Hubspot integration first deploy & onboarding
-Following the next steps, you will deploy and onboard the starter kit for the first time.
+Following the next steps, you will deploy and onboard the integration for the first time.
 The onboarding process sets up event providers and registrations based on your selection.

 ### Download the project
 - Download and unzip the project